-- Pension provider enter the name of the pension payer - Country of origin enter the country from which the pension originated

-- Frequency paid and rate state weekly, monthly, quarterly, etc and show the appropriate rate for that period - Date commenced show the start date of the pension if in 2014 - Total gross pension show total received from that pension during 2014
+- Pension provider enter the name of the pension payer. - Country of origin enter the country from which the pension originated. - Frequency paid state how often the pension is paid, i.e. weekly, monthly, quarterly, etc. - Weekly/monthly rate show the appropriate rate for the period stated in the "Frequency paid" column. - Date commenced show the start date of the pension, if it started in 2015. - Total gross pension show the total received from that pension during 2015.

-For any pensions arising outside Guernsey, Alderney or Herm, enter the gross amount received, and if overseas tax is deducted state the amount and provide evidence.
-For details of relief from Double Taxation, see pages 21-23 of this booklet.
+For any pensions arising outside Guernsey, Alderney or Herm, enter the gross amount received, and if overseas tax is deducted, state the amount and provide evidence.
+For details of relief from Double Taxation, see pages 23-24 of this booklet.

-If the pension is not liable to Guernsey income tax, e.g. disability or war widows, you will be advised accordingly.
+If the pension is not liable to Guernsey income tax, e.g. disability or war widows, the pension will not be included in your assessment.